-When meditation is the ultimate healing, this Meditation Buddha Meditation Combo is a must-have.
+When meditation is the ultimate healing, this Buddha Meditation Combo is a must-have.
 One set contains a medicine Buddha mandala, a prayer flag, one statue, one yak bone prayer beads, herbal incense sticks of medicine Buddha, a bell and a vajra.
 Another name for medicine Buddha is the Healing Buddha and the chanting mantra is Om Mani Padme Hum.

 6. Tibetan Carpet with flying dragon

 Bring your home peace and harmony with a Tibetan carpet with flying dragon design.
 These elegant-looking rugs are symbols of fame and love.
 Each rug takes about 2-4 months to get woven and consists of 100 knots within every square inch.
 Every rug is exquisite and a result of tremendously hard work.
 The size of the carpets is 6*3 ft and each one weighs about 10kgs.

 7. Tibetan Carpet with 3 rose

 Roses are symbols of harmony and love.
 A Tibetan carpet with 3 roses brings in harmony and fame to a household.
 The carpets are all weaved with organic raw materials.
 The refugees from Tibet who stay in Darjeeling, India now work on these beautiful carpets.

 The most commonly used raw materials for these carpets are tea leaves, indigo rock, barberry plant, madder root, myrobalan nut, and remex leaves.
 Each carpet measures to 6ft*3ft and weights about 10kgs.